vstconsulting/vstutils/doc/redefine-front-end.rst

 If model name is "Abc", key - "AbcModel" and so on.

-Names of those keys are so important, because during parsing of OpenAPI schema and creation of base entities (models and querysets) VSTUtils will automatically checks is there some custom class for this entity in classes store objects (guiModels and guiQuerySets).
+Names of those keys are so important, because during parsing of OpenAPI schema and creation of base entities (models and querysets) VST Utils will automatically checks is there some custom class for this entity in classes store objects (guiModels and guiQuerySets).
-If there is some relative class for this entity, VSTUtils will use it for creation of new model/queryset, otherwise, it will use base class (guiModels.Model and guiQuerySets.QuerySet).
+If there is some relative class for this entity, VST Utils will use it for creation of new model/queryset, otherwise, it will use base class (guiModels.Model and guiQuerySets.QuerySet).

 The same principle works and for custom QuerySets.
 For example, if you want to create custom QuerySet,